Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 🏦 9.
 RBI’s Risk-Based Supervision (RBS)

-A forward-looking approach by RBI to assess future risks in banks.
+A forward-looking approach by the RBI to assess future risks in banks rather than past performance alone.

 • Classifies banks into risk categories